rloterh/Twidder/README.md

 ## Setup Cloudinary image storage & Getting Started

 - Visit [Cloudinary](https://cloudinary.com/) this project
-- Sign up a cloudinary account
+- Sign up to create a cloudinary account
-- Copy the generated api credentials:<code>cloud_name,api_key, and api_secret</code> for test and development
+- Copy the generated api credentials:<code>cloud_name,api_key, and api_secret</code> for development, test and production
 - Create a cloudinary.yml file in <code>config</code> directory and paste the api keys